Coronavirus (COVID-19) Resource Center

 Alive is closely monitoring the evolution of the COVID-19/novel Coronavirus and following guidance from the Centers for Disease Control and Prevention (CDC).
 We always follow best practices for infection prevention and have added additional sanitation precautions above and beyond current recommendations.
 We are taking all precautions to ensure the safety of our staff, volunteers, patients, and families.

 To protect the health of our community, patients, and staff, we are forced to limit the number of people in our residences for the time being.
 This was a difficult choice to make, but as health care providers we take our duty to slow the spread of coronavirus very seriously.
 We will continue to support virtual visits.
-Please see our latest updates for a complete description regarding this decision.
+Please see our latest updates for our policy and a complete description regarding this decision.

 Together, we can limit the spread of this disease.